RBI ·

 Change

-Reserve Bank of India removed prior RBI approval with immediate effect for non-bank entities to facilitate online outward remittances through Authorised Dealer Category I banks.
+The Reserve Bank of India (RBI) issued A.P.
+(DIR Series) Circular No.10 on 13 May 2026, deleting Para 10 of the Master Direction - Miscellaneous with immediate effect and removing RBI prior approval for non-bank entities to facilitate online outward remittances through Authorised Dealer Category I banks.

 Why it matters